 IdPs are not limited to verifying human users.
 Technically, an IdP can authenticate any entity connected to a network or a system, including computers and other devices.
 Any entity stored by an IdP is known as a "principal" (instead of a "user").
 However, IdPs are most often used in cloud computing to manage user identities.

 Digital user identity is associated with quantifiable factors that can be verified by a computer system.
 These factors are called "authentication factors."
 The three authentication factors are:

-An IdP may only use one of these factors to identify a user, or all three.
-Using more than one is called multi-factor authentication (MFA).
+An IdP may use one or more of these factors to identify a user.
+Using multiple factors to verify user identify is called multi-factor authentication (MFA).

 Digital identity must be tracked somewhere, especially for cloud computing, where user identity determines whether or not someone can access sensitive data.
 Cloud services need to know exactly where and how to retrieve and verify user identity.

 Records of user identities also need to be stored in a secured fashion to ensure that attackers cannot use them to impersonate users.
 A cloud identity provider will typically take extra precautions to protect user data, whereas a service not dedicated solely to storing identity may store it in an unsecured location, such as a server open to the Internet.

 A single sign-on service, often called an 'SSO,' is a unified place for users to sign in to all their cloud services at once.
 In addition to being more convenient for users, implementing SSO often makes user logins more secure.